pogipop/cloudron/docs/references/api.md

     cert: <string>,                  // pem encoded TLS cert
     key: <string>,                   // pem encoded TLS key
     memoryLimit: <number>,           // memory constraint in bytes
+    backupId: <string>,              // initialize the app from this backup
     altDomain: <string>,             // alternate domain from which this app can be reached
     xFrameOptions: <string>          // set X-Frame-Options header, to control which websites can embed this app }